guilamu/gravity-forms-iban-extractor/README.md

 - All inputs are sanitized with `sanitize_text_field()`
 - AJAX endpoints use nonce verification
 - Output is escaped with appropriate WordPress functions
+- POE API key is stored securely in field settings

 ## License